Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 **Elixir of Recovery.** After 10 minutes, the creature recovers one level of exhaustion.

 **Reflex Enhancer.** For 1 minute, the creature has advantage on Dexterity saving throws and can take the dodge action as a bonus action on its turn.

+# Robust Immune System
+Starting at 11th level, you gain proficiency in Constitution saving throws.
+If you already have this proficiency, you gain proficiency in Dexterity saving throws.

+#
+Starting at 18th level,